-The WM8955BL has an on-chip phase-locked loop (PLL) circuit that can be used to:
+The WM8955L has an on-chip phase-locked loop (PLL) circuit that can be used to:

-generate a master clock for the WM8955BL audio function from another external clock, e.g. in telecoms applications.
+- generate a master clock for the WM9755L audio function from another external clock, e.g. in telecoms applications. - generate a clock for another part of the system from an existing audio master clock.